 After I was gone, did you think about me?

 “Not much.
-I hid you away where even I couldn’t find you.”
+I hid you away where even I couldn’t find you.
+You would have haunted me, don’t you see?”

 “It’s worse than that.
-Razor blades to my soul would not be justice enough.”
+My soul on a rack for eternity, even if that were possible, would not be justice enough.”

 “I do now.
 But truthfully, then, I never thought about it.
 So strange.
 My lack of curiosity was some sort of passive denial.”